 Biography

 With over forty (40) years of legal experience, Paul S. Levine began handling entertainment transactions and litigation directly out of law school.
-Now, through his private law practice, he represents a diverse clientele ranging from individual “creatives” to large production houses, in a wide range of media, including: film, television, music, visual arts, and book publishing.
+Now, through his private law practice, he represents a diverse clientele ranging from individual "creatives" to large production companies, in a wide range of media, including: film, television, music, visual arts, and book publishing.

-Visit Paul S. Levine Literary Agent website.
+Visit Paul S. Levine Literary Agency website.

 Levine is one of the few lawyers on the West Coast who specializes in book publishing.
 As such, he offers comprehensive literary legal services and acts as a literary agent.
 He particularly enjoys assisting screenwriters who wish to adapt books into screenplays, as well as "reversing the process", by working with writers who have "reverse-adapted" their screenplays into books, helping them sell their novels to publishers, and finally selling the "movie rights" to those novels, along with their screenplays, to "Hollywood".